daveyarwood/riffmuse/README.md

 ## Usage

-*(TODO: Write a little shell script to run the program as a shortcut to java -jar ...)*
+*(TODO: Write a little shell script to run the program as a shortcut to java -jar ...

+For now, you can use it by cloning the source and running, e.g., "lein run d major")*

 Simply pass the scale you'd like your riff in as command-line arguments.
 Input is not case-sensitive, and can be abbreviated in a variety of ways.